DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

   - "/overpowered-solo-roleplaying"
 ---

-Speedrun tabletop RPG adventures as a hardworking, explorer robot.
-Choose your paths wisely, manage your energy cores efficiently, and make your creators proud!
-A solo RPG compatible with any game that uses math.
-Uses the **free dice app** available below.
+Speedrun adventure modules as a brave explorer bot.
+A solo TTRPG compatible with any game that uses math.

+ - Free rules and mobile-friendly dice app available below.
  - Solo RPG that lets you play through adventure modules from any game in an hour or two.
- - Engaging resource-management mechanics engage you with tough decisions and big rewards.
+ - Engaging dice-management confronts you with tough decisions and big rewards.
  - Doubles as a GM prep tool to familiarize yourself with a new setting or module.

  The **Deluxe Edition** includes:
- - Fantasy Inventory Hack: Overloaded
+ - A Fantasy Inventory version: Overloaded.
- - The original version of Overpowered
+ - The original version of Overpowered where you're an evil murder-bot.
  - With more to come soon!

 <div class="shopping-buttons">